 If you are really sharp, you may have noticed the the equipment photo shows a Canon 580EX and not a 580EX II.
 I used a 580EX because that's what I had on hand.

 Most Canon photographers prefer the Canon Speedlite 580EX II over it's predecessor, the 580EX.
-It really doesn't matter which Speedlite you use for your Canon Speedlite portrait lighting provided you have a reliable way to trigger it from your camera with this lighting set-up.
+If you're only using one like me, it really doesn't matter which 580EX Speedlite you use for your Canon Speedlite portrait lighting, provided you have a reliable way to trigger it from your camera with this lighting set-up.